Substra/substra-documentation/docs/source/operations/orchestrator/index.rst

 .. for now let's ignore distributed mode

 The Orchestrator is a central component.
-All Backends from each :term:`Organization` must have access to the Orchestrator:

-* over gRPC for command/queries and their responses
+All Backends from each :term:`Organization` must have access to the Orchestrator over gRPC for command/queries and event subsription.
-* over AMQP to subscribe to event queues

 The Orchestrator authenticates clients with their TLS certificates.
 As a consequence, the Kubernetes Ingress must do SSL passthrough.